exaQ-ai/polyadicQML/README.rst

 This package provides a library to define, train and deploy **Quantum Machine Learning** models.

+This library has been used to train a qmodel with the Iris flower dataset on IBM quantum computers: iris.entropicalabs.io_

 The quantum circuits can run on top of any quantum computer provider.
 As for now, it implements interfaces for a fast simulator, *manyq*, and Qiskit_.